Baylor vs. Texas NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Baylor has combined with its opponents to score more than 61.5 points in three of seven games this season.

-- Texas has combined with its opponents to score more than 61.5 points in two games this season.
+- Baylor's games this season have gone over 61 points three of seven times.

+- The combined points per game average of the two teams, 79.9, is 18.9 points above Saturday's over/under.

-- The two teams combine to score 79.9 points per game, 18.4 more than the over/under in this contest.
+- The 48.3 combined points per game that these two squads have allowed this season are 12.7 fewer than the 61 total in this contest.

-- This contest's over/under is 13.2 points above the 48.3 these two squads combine to surrender per game this season.

 Baylor Stats and Trends

-- The Bears are 3-1 ATS when favored by 2.5 points or more this season.
+- The Bears have been favored by 2.5 points or more four times this season and are 3-1 ATS in those matchups.

-- Baylor's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).
+- Baylor's games this year have gone over the point total five times in seven opportunities (71.4%).

-- Baylor is 5-0 against the spread and 5-0 overall this season when the team notches more than 29.6 points.
+- Baylor is 5-0 against the spread and 5-0 overall this season when the team puts up more than 29.6 points.

-- Baylor is 4-0 against the spread and 4-0 overall when the team churns out more than 434.9 yards.
+- Baylor is 4-0 against the spread and 4-0 overall when the team piles up more than 434.9 yards.

-- This year, the Bears have five turnovers, six fewer than the Longhorns have takeaways (11).

 - Find the latest spread and moneyline odds for Baylor at SISportsbook.